YaoGroup/DIFFICE_jax/model/README.md

 three outputs, representing two velocity components and thickness.
 The other network has either one output for isotropic viscosity or two outputs for anisotropic viscosity components.
 In comparison, **XPINNs** generate two networks for each of the sub-region.
-Each network is a fully-connected multiple-layer preceptrons (MLP) using `tanh` as default activation function.
+Each network is a fully-connected multiple-layer preceptrons (MLP) using `tanh` as the default activation function.
 When creating the networks, users need to specify whether the networks are created for isotropic and anistropic viscosity inference, as these two cases requires different number of outputs.